anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter01.md

 - monitoring and logging options
 - etc.

-Therefore, when considering software validation, and in NFV scenarios the compliance, verification and certification complexities, more thought is required around how flexible the "Platform" is, with regards to these add-ons.  i.e. does a single blueprint for a "Kubernetes Platform for NFV" include specific versions of specific projects for each add-on, and if you change from, e.g. Envoy to Fluentd, that is a new blueprint to certify against.
+Therefore, when considering software validation, and in NFV scenarios the compliance, verification and certification complexities, more thought is required around how flexible the "Platform" should be, with regards to these add-ons.  i.e. does a single blueprint for a "Kubernetes Platform for NFV" include specific versions of specific projects for each add-on, meaning that if you change from, e.g. Envoy to Fluentd, a new blueprint is created to certify against.

 There are a number of different approaches that could be adopted:
 1. Software vendor brings Kubernetes